Welcome to International Studies!

 “Because of the times we live in, all of us, young and old, do not spend enough time and effort thinking about the meaning of life.
 We do not look inside of ourselves enough to understand our strengths and weaknesses, and we do not look around enough – at the world, in history-to ask the deepest and broadest questions.
 The solution surely is that, even now, we could all use a little bit more of a liberal education.”

 In light of the travel restrictions and advice from the university and the government, the international experience requirement for the International Studies major will be temporarily waived.
-Students planning to graduate in Summer 2020, Fall 2020, and Spring 2021 need not have undertaken a study abroad or international internship to meet the graduation requirements.
+Students planning to graduate in Spring 2021, Summer 2021, Fall 2021 and Spring 2022 need not have undertaken a study abroad or international internship to meet the graduation requirements.
 Possible extension of the waiver of this requirement will be reviewed as circumstances change.